egretos/ai/doc/logic_entities/command.md

 Four standard commands for each frames - `read` and `write`.
 'read' selects data from storage.
-'write' transmits data to  device output.
+'write' write data to storage
-''
+'output' transmits data to device output.